justinhelmer/gh-release-manager/README.md

 **available [options](#common-options):** [_opts_](#opts), [_port_](#port), [_quiet_](#quiet), [_urlBase_](#urlbase), [_verbose_](#verbose)

-Uses [Gulp](http://gulpjs.com/) to launch a static server with [Browsersync](https://browsersync.io/), and re-builds/re-loads when necessary by using `gulp.watch` to observe file changes.
+Launchs a static server with [Browsersync](https://browsersync.io/), and re-builds/re-loads when necessary by using [gaze](https://github.com/shama/gaze) to observe file changes.
 Additionally uses [opn](https://github.com/sindresorhus/opn) to automatically launch a browser to the base url.

-If only making changes to `.scss` files, the new styles will be injected automatically and the browser will not refresh.
+If only making changes to `.scss` files, the new styles will be injected automatically and the browser will not refresh; the changes will be seen immediately.
 If making changes to `HTML` / `markdown` files, the browser will automatically refresh once the full [build](#grm-build1) of the website completes.

 - If `[port]` is not provided, the website will be served on port `3000`.
 - If `[urlBase]` is set, the server will alias all requests by removing [urlBase](#urlbase) when doing a static file lookup.
 Also [opens](https://github.com/sindresorhus/opn) the browser to the base URL.